emily6699/infinite-scroll-unsplash/README.md

 # Start client and server
 npm run dev
 ```
-### Issues
+### Issues-solved
-#### For the first time adding proxy to this project, proxy is not working very well, needs to refresh the page multiple times to get proxy to work,not sure why yet.
+#### For the first time adding proxy to this project, proxy is not working.
+Need to restart the server in order to have proxy to work